fusion-media/enterprise-ux-notes/craft-amid-complexity.md

 - **Evangelism, Adoption, Impact**.
 Had to sell design system to engineering teams.
 - **Organizational Evolution, Design System Evolution**.
 Don’t want to limit variation and good design.
 Created design system extensions for different verticals — marketing communications, healthcare, etc.

+- Next-gen design system will allow a reduction in the number of components, while creating signature elements.
+- “Full-stack Widgets.”
+More than just UI, but functionality as well.
+- Increase focus on extendability and contribution.